hahnec/plenopticam/README.rst

 .. note::
     "Pick folder" checkbox is useful to point to a directory containing calibration archive files of Lytro Illum cameras.
-    In such case, the white image calibration file corresponding to the Illum image is found automatically.
+    In such case, the white image calibration file corresponding to the Lytro Illum image is found automatically.

 |